thebithead/nuodb-operator/README.md

  ```

 #### If deploying on-cluster NuoDB Insights
-Your URL to access your locally deployed NuoDB Insights Web UI dashboard can be obtained by running,
+To obtain your on-cluster NuoDB Insnights URL,

 For Red Hat OpenShift, go to URL:
 ```